-Unions shall have one vote.
+ARTICLE IV - WORKING CONDITIONS

+311. If the City chooses to appoint less than five persons, it shall still have voting strength equal to that of the Unions.
+On the matters that come before the Committee, the City shall have one vote and the Unions shall have one vote.
 The vote of each side shall be controlled by the votes of the Committee members present for each respective side.

-Officers: The Committee shall elect from its ranks a Chairperson and a Co-Chair, one of whom shall be a City appointee and the other the Unions' appointee.
+312. (2) Officers: The Committee shall elect from its ranks a Chairperson and a Co-Chair, one of whom shall be a City appointee and the other the Unions' appointee.
 The Chair shall be held by one side for a year, then relinquished to the other side for the next year.
 Either the City or the Unions may replace their named Chair or Co-Chair at any time.
 The Chair shall preside over meetings of the Committee.
 In the absence of the Chair, the Co-Chair shall so preside.
 The Director of Transportation shall provide staff support to the Committee as appropriate.

-(3) Quorum: A quorum for the transaction of business by the Committee shall consist of three (3) Union Committee members and a majority of the City-appointed Committee members.

-(4) Functions: To review and make recommendations regarding the Peer Assistance Program, the peer assistants to be hired, and the employee education program.
+313. (3) Quorum: A quorum for the transaction of business by the Committee shall consist of three (3) Union Committee members and a majority of the City-appointed Committee members.
+314. (4) Functions: To review and make recommendations regarding the Peer Assistance Program, the peer assistants to be hired, and the employee education program.
 The Committee shall report its recommendations to the Director of Transportation and the Substance Abuse Professional (SAP) or their designee for action.

-- (5) Consolidation of Committees: The parties to this Agreement and to the Agreement concerning drug and alcohol testing and EAP between TWU Local 250A and the MTA may elect to combine the joint labor-management committee established here and in the Local 250A Agreement. - b.
-The Director of Transportation:
+315. (5) Consolidation of Committees: The parties to this Agreement and to the Agreement concerning drug and alcohol testing and EAP between TWU Local 250A and the MTA may elect to combine the joint labor-management committee established here and in the Local 250A Agreement. b.
+The Director of Transportation: 316.
 The Director of Transportation designee will manage all aspects of the Substance Abuse Program.
-He/she shall have appointing and removal authority over all substance abuse program personnel, and shall be responsible for the supervision of the peer assistants and SAP, and administration of all substance abuse programs.

-3. The EAP/ Program:
+The designee shall have appointing and removal authority over all substance abuse program personnel, and shall be responsible for the supervision of the peer assistants and SAP, and administration of all substance abuse programs.
+The EAP/ Program:

 The City and the Unions may conclude that it is in the best interest of all concerned to establish a uniform EAP Program for all employees deemed "safety-sensitive" pursuant to the DOT Regulations.
-On this basis, the parties agree that (1) the Director of Transportation may engage an outside contractor to provide these services; and (2) if an outside contractor is selected, this outside contractor may be the same contractor selected by the Transport Workers-San Francisco Municipal Railway Trust Fund for the EAP Program established pursuant to the Agreement between the MTA and TWU Local 250A.
+On this basis, the parties agree that (1) the

+Director of Transportation may engage an outside contractor to provide these services; and (2) if an outside contractor is selected, this outside contractor may be the same contractor selected by the Transport Workers-San Francisco Municipal Railway Trust Fund for the EAP Program established pursuant to the Agreement between the MTA and TWU Local 250A.